shoppepm/shoppe/docs/repositories.md

 *See also: [Configuration](configuration.md)*

-This file contains paths to each repository that shoppe should use.
+This file contains paths to each repository that whim! should use.
 Each repository gets its own ID, decided by its position in the repository file (the higher the position is, the lower the ID is; the lower the ID is, the more important that repository is).

 Each line contains one repository and follows the following format: